fgcz/rawDiag/README.md

 #### 2.2 From GitHub source

-The following code downloads and installs the R package from GitHub without the required third party libraries:
+The following code downloads and installs the R package from GitHub without the required third party libraries.

-**!!!
-Use this option only if you know what you are doing !!!**

 ```{r}
 # install.packages("devtools")
 library("devtools")
 devtools::install_github("fgcz/rawDiag", build_vignettes = FALSE)
 ```
+**!!!
+Use this option only if you know what you are doing !!!**

 ## 3. Demonstration